Helping you grow closer to God

 The flip side of mid-life is you’re looking for people who will love you in spite of what you’ve done and just will care.
 And then the day comes, the search continues all the way to the very, very last years.
 And we get old.
 And we’re longing for people that won’t put us out to pasture.
 We’re longing for people that will remember we have something to offer, even though our bodies don’t work so well and our minds aren’t as sharp.

-I want you to know every person is desperately pursuing to be loved.
+I want you to know every person in this room is desperately pursuing to be loved.
 Every day.
 You’ve developed your own story and you’ve taken a light like I have and you take you’re little light, with your background and you say, “This is how I’m going to get loved.”

 Now here’s the question: Do you have enough light in your little torch, in your little view, to solve that issue?
 And if you look around at most marriages, in most families, in our journeys the fact is we don’t.